Key Takeaways:

 What about the Academic Curriculum?

-Reaching Advance Placements in all core areas is not required, but a bonus and will position you well for a competitive admissions process.
+Reaching Advanced Placements in all core areas is not required, but a bonus, and will position you well for a competitive admissions process.
 Similarly, if your high school offers the International Baccalaureate (IB) program, pursuing the diploma will offer you an advantage.
-This means aligning yourself well in middle school by taking a world language if offered, advancing your math curriculum, developing your writing skills, and good study habits.
-Some Ivy like schools have partnered with Schoolhouse.World to provide an option for students who do not have access to calculus or science subjects.
+This means aligning yourself well in middle school by taking a world language if offered, advancing your math curriculum, and developing your writing skills and good study habits.

 Science- Taking at least one year each of biology, chemistry, and physics is required.
 Reaching AP levels in at least one of these subjects will be beneficial.
 If you are applying to an Engineering program, reaching AP Physics is highly recommended.